-- in a separate medium bowl, mix the flour, cacao powder, baking soda and salt.
+- In a separate medium bowl, mix the flour, cacao or cocoa powder, baking soda and salt.

-Spread the batter into the prepared baking dish.
+- Spread the batter evenly into the prepared baking dish.
 Bake for 25 minutes or until toothpick inserted comes out clean.

 - Meanwhile, prepare the ganache.
-Heat chocolate and coconut oil over, not in, boiling water until melted.
+Heat chocolate and coconut oil or butter over, not in, boiling water until melted.
 Remove from heat and let cool at room temperature or refrigerate until just slightly thickened.

-- Once brownies are completely cool, pour the ganache over top and gently spread it to the edges..
+- Once brownies are completely cool, pour the ganache over top and gently spread it to the edges.
 Chill in the refrigerator to set completely before slicing into squares.
-Sprinkle with flaky sea salt just before the ganache sets up completely.
+Sprinkle with flaky sea salt or other suggested toppings just before the ganache sets up completely.
 Store in the refrigerator, as the coconut oil in the ganache may become soft at room temperature.

 Love Brownies?
 Here's a variation of this decadent recipe, made even more flavourful with a touch of almond liqueur.